andreas-kupries/aktive/doc/ref/transform_drawing.md

 ---
 ### [↑](#top) <a name='op_draw_polyline_on'></a> aktive op draw polyline on

-Syntax: __aktive op draw polyline on__ background ?(param value)...? [[→ definition](/file?ci=trunk&ln=96&name=etc/generator/virtual/draw.tcl)]
+Syntax: __aktive op draw polyline on__ background ?(param value)...? [[→ definition](/file?ci=trunk&ln=98&name=etc/generator/virtual/draw.tcl)]

-Returns an image where a set of lines is drawn on the input image.
+Returns an image where a set of connected lines is drawn on the input image.

 __Beware__.
-The location and size of the set of lines are independent of image location and dimensions.
-The operator is perfectly fine computing the SDF of a set of lines located completely outside of the image domain.
+The location and size of the set of connected lines are independent of image location and dimensions.
+The operator is perfectly fine computing the SDF of a set of connected lines located completely outside of the image domain.

 See also [aktive image draw polyline](generator_virtual_drawing.md#image_draw_polyline) and [aktive image sdf polyline](generator_virtual_sdf.md#image_sdf_polyline).